-Consequently, in what follows, attention first is given to a developmental psychology perspective.
+Thus, in what follows, attention first is given to a developmental psychology perspective.
 Thus, the aim is to investigate examples of the standpoint(s) of developmental psychology regarding a child's development.
-The acceptability of the concept development, but more specifically the various standpoints of developmental psychology about a child becoming adult, now viewed as a child-in-education, deserve closer attention.
-The aim is not to give a complete picture of developmental psychology but to present only a few familiar examples and more important exponents with an eye to the implementation-value of these standpoints, now viewed in terms of their usefulness regarding the actualization of the psychic life of a child-in-education.
+The acceptability of the concept development, and more, specifically, the various standpoints of developmental psychology about a child becoming adult, now viewed as a child-in-educating, deserve closer attention.
+The aim is not to give a complete picture of developmental psychology, but to present only a few familiar examples of a few important exponents, with an eye to the implementation-value of these standpoints, now viewed in terms of their usefulness regarding the actualization of the psychic life of a child-in-educating.

-In the following sections there are brief, considerations of digressions from child becoming as anticipated thus far and merely are sketched via encyclopedic examples of developmental psychology with the aim of later evaluating them.
-After this, in the third part of this chapter there is a return to child becoming as an actualization event in the psychic life of a child-in-education.
-Toward the end of the chapter, a summarizing synthesis is arrived at concerning the contrasts between development (and with that developmental psychology) and child becoming as seen from a psychopedagogical perspective.
+In the following sections there are brief considerations of digressions from child becoming, as described thus far, and merely are sketched via encyclopedic examples of developmental psychology, with the aim of later evaluating them.
+After this, in the third part of this chapter, there is a return to child becoming, as an event of actualizing the psychic life of a child-in-educating.
+Toward the end of the chapter, a summarizing synthesis is arrived at concerning the contrasts between development (and with that, developmental psychology), and child becoming, as seen from a psychopedagogical perspective.

-2. A CHILD AS A CHANGING BEING: A DEVELOPMENTAL PSYCHOLOGICAL PERSPECTIVE
+2. A CHILD AS A CHANGING BEING: SOME DEVELOPMENTAL PSYCHOLOGICAL PERSPECTIVES